Getting your feet wet

 Being close means no cigar

-If you’d simply bought 100 shares of XYZ at $50, you’d be up $400 (minus Ally Invest commission of $4.95).
+If you'd simply bought 100 shares of XYZ at $50, you'd be up $400 (minus any commissions paid).
 Even if your forecast was wrong and XYZ went down in price, it would most likely still be worth a significant portion of your initial investment.
 So the moral of the story is:

 Don’t get suckered in by the leverage you get from buying boatloads of short-term, out-of-the-money calls.